Shuffle/Shuffle-docs/docs/troubleshooting.md

 #3.
 Go to the UI and hotload the apps: https://shuffler.io/docs/app_creation#hotloading_your_app (click the hotload button in the top left in the /apps UI)
 ```

+## Orborus can not reach backend
+In certain cases there may be DNS issues, leading to hanging executions.
+This is in most cases due to apps not being able to find the backend in some way.
+That's why the best solution _if possible_ is to use the IP as hostname for Orborus -> Backend communication.

 ## How to stop executions in loop
 1. Run **docker ps**